ezeokerita333/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of elections employee has given you the following tasks to complete the election audit of a recent loacl congressional election with the help of python.
+A Colorado Board of elections employee has given you the following tasks to complete the election audit of a recent local congressional election with the help of python.

-1. Calaculate the total number of votes cast.
+1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
-3. Calaculate the total number of votes each candidate received.
+3. Calculate the total number of votes each candidate received.
-4. Calaculate the percentage of votes each candidate won.
+4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the elcetion based on popular vote.

 ## Resources